Xiaofei-it/ToyRoom/doc/THEORY.md

 you can append only one `subscribe` method to the method chain in RxJava and thus can perform only one action.

-3. An EventBus-like feature.
+4. An EventBus-like feature.
-The Shelly library has an EventBus-like feature which allows you to register components and then cause the `Domino` to perform actions on the registered components, which RxJava does not support.
+The Shelly library has an EventBus-like feature which allows you to register components and then cause the `Domino` to perform actions on the registered components.
+So you can illustrate the changes of all registered components in a single method chain.
+However, RxJava does not support this feature.
+If you are using RxJava and want to change many components, you have to use EventBus or listeners.

-4. Occasions for triggering.
+5. Occasions for triggering.
 The occasion when the `Domino` performs actions and the one when the `Observable` subscribes a `Subscriber` are different.
 In the Shelly library, the `Domino` will not perform any actions when it is committed.
 And only when it is invoked will it perform actions.
 Thus you have to